fast-crud/fast-crud/README.md

 * According to the crud options, the crud function can be developed quickly

 ### 2. data dictionary
-* Support local and remote dict
+* Support local and remote dictionaries
-* With the help of select, it is easy to store the value value in the data, which needs the label of the corresponding dictionary to show the requirements
+* With the help of select, it is easy to store the value in the data, which needs the label of the corresponding dictionary to show the requirements

 ### 3. Rich field types
 * Simplify the options by configuring the field type `column.type`